-- (i) the application relates to an existing building with a form, bulk and general design in-keeping with its surroundings; - (ii) the application relates to an existing building of permanent and substantial construction; - (iii) the proposed use would not introduce additional activity or traffic movements likely to materially and adversely affect the openness of the Green Belt, or place unacceptable pressures on the surrounding highway network; - (iv) the proposal does not exceed the existing footprint of the original building, with the exception of an allowance for additions that would be permitted in accordance with Policy DM11; - (v) due regard is had to residential amenity; - (vi) there would be no detrimental impact on nature conservation or historic environment interests;

-- (vii) where the conversion of nationally or locally listed agricultural and rural buildings is proposed it should: - (a) not negatively impact on the quality and significance of the listed structure; and - (b) not affect the integrity of the existing structure.
-A structural engineers report should accompany any application for conversion of a Listed Building.
+- (i) the application relates to an existing building of permanent and substantial construction; - (ii) the proposed use would not introduce additional activity or traffic movements likely to materially and adversely affect the openness of the Green Belt, or place unacceptable pressures on the surrounding highway network; - (iii) the proposal does not exceed the existing footprint of the original building, with the exception of an allowance for additions that would be permitted in accordance with Policy DM11; - (iv) would not have an undue impact on residential amenity; - there would be no detrimental impact on nature conservation or historic environment interests; - (vi) where the conversion of nationally or locally listed agricultural and rural buildings is proposed it should: - (a) not negatively impact on the quality and significance of the listed structure; and - (b) not affect the integrity of the existing structure.
+A structural engineers report should accompany any application for conversion of a Listed Building. - (vii) The conversion of existing agricultural and rural buildings for residential uses will be permitted provided that the proposal: - (a) is well related to a defined residential settlement; - (b) is well related to local services and facilities; - (c) has good connections to the strategic road network; - (d) would promote sustainable transport modes; - (e) would not have a negative impact on areas of international, European and local nature conservation importance, or the historic environment; and - (f) is located within the South Essex Coastal Towns landscape character area.